0 Comment

 List

-Most car buyers would do a thorough research of the market to understand the available makes and models of cars.
+Most car buyers thoroughly research the market to understand the available car makes and models.

 They would compare their required features to shortlist cars that they would like to consider buying.